 |

-Strewn about the whole of the marsh were tiny fragments of aluminum alloy and items clearly recognisable as mangled aircraft parts.7
+Strewn about the whole of the marsh were tiny fragments of aluminum alloy and items clearly recognizable as mangled aircraft parts.........7

 The day after..............7